 How to Fix the "support.apple.com/iPhone/Restore" Screen

-Your iPhone is stuck in recovery mode and needs to be restored.
-Connect it to a computer, open Finder (macOS) or iTunes (Windows), and click Restore.
-If that fails, use Tenorshare ReiBoot to exit recovery mode without losing data.
+Quick Answer Your iPhone is stuck in recovery mode.
+Connect it to a computer, open Finder on macOS or iTunes on Windows, and click Restore.
+To keep your data, run Tenorshare ReiBoot first to exit recovery mode without erasing the device.

 Your iPhone is showing the Connect to iTunes screen with the URL support.apple.com/iPhone/restore.
-That means it’s stuck in recovery mode.
+That means it’s stuck in recovery mode and can’t boot iOS on its own.
 We tested six fixes on an iPhone 14 running iOS 17.4 and an iPhone 11 on iOS 16.7.
-Most people get out of this in under 10 minutes.
+Most people clear this screen in under 10 minutes once they pick the right method.

-• Back up to iCloud or Finder before attempting any restore on your own device
+- Back up to iCloud or Finder before any destructive method on your own device

-Hardware damage is far less common.
-A hard drop or water exposure can corrupt the storage chip just enough that iOS refuses to boot.
-If the recovery screen appeared right after a physical impact, hardware is the likely culprit, and a Genius Bar visit is a better first step than any software fix.
+Hardware damage is rare.
+A drop or water exposure can corrupt the storage chip and stop iOS from booting.
+If the screen appeared after physical impact, head to the Genius Bar.

 #Will You Lose Your Data?